 Looking for some Classic WoW leveling tips?
-Since World of Warcraft Classic launched on August 27, some late joiners to Blizzard Entertainment’s popular MMORPG have been surprised by how slowly the game moves and how much competition there is to tag monsters.
+Since World of Warcraft Classic launched in 2019, some late joiners to Blizzard Entertainment’s popular MMORPG have been surprised by how slowly the game moves and how much competition there is to tag monsters.

 To be fair, this is a major part of the appeal of WoW Classic.
 Vanilla WoW is a more sedate, simpler MMO, and for some, the focus on leveling over endgame will be the primary reason to play Classic.
 For others, however, this represents a lost chance to get involved in the high-end PvP or dungeon/raiding scene that eluded so many when vanilla WoW actually launched well over a decade ago.
 For those, getting to level 60 and getting ready for the ‘real’ content is the focus.